Sassy's restaurant property in Central Saanich slated for redevelopment into mixed-use residential, commercial spaces

 envisioning two buildings comprised of rental housing, temporary accommodation, live-work homes for local producers and artisans, commercial units catering to the tourism industry (including a restaurant space) and a plaza for artisan or farmer’s markets.

-District planners are reviewing an application to build a three-storey row of townhome-style live-work suites with ground level commercial spaces and a restaurant at the south perimeter of the property along the property’s West Saanich Road frontage, while a three-storey mixed-use residential and commercial building is envisioned near the West Saanich Road and Keating Cross Road intersection at the north end of the site.
+District planners are reviewing an application to build a three-storey row of townhome-style live-work suites with ground level commercial spaces and a restaurant at the south perimeter of the property along its West Saanich Road frontage, while a three-storey mixed-use residential and commercial building is envisioned near the West Saanich Road and Keating Cross Road intersection at the north end of the site.

 A public plaza will be situated between the two structures, with parking shared between an underground parkade below the north building and surface stalls at the rear of the property.

-Architectural firm Erich Barker Architect, on behalf of developer Keating Commercial, is incorporating angled rooftops with variable heights as the project's dominant architectural feature, and a colour palette comprised of earth tones that serve to emphasize the variation in both buildings’ facades.
+Architectural firm Eric Barker Architect, on behalf of developer Keating Commercial, is incorporating angled rooftops with variable heights as the project's dominant architectural feature, and a colour palette comprised of earth tones that serve to emphasize the variation in both buildings’ facades.